kavehtehrani/youtube-video-controls/README.md

 # 🎬 YouTube Video Controls Extension

-A powerful browser extension that adds basic video manipulation controls to YouTube, allowing you to rotate, zoom, and pan videos with precision.
+A browser extension that adds basic video manipulation controls to YouTube, allowing you to rotate, zoom, and pan videos with precision.
+Honestly these should be built into YouTube by default, but here we are.

 <div align="center">
   <img src="./images/controls.png" alt="Extension Popup">